jbostoen/iTop-custom-extensions/docs/implementation/setting up a help desk.md

 # Setting up a help desk

 ## Steps

-* you need a delivery model for the organization (provider = yourself)
+* make a contact (example: John Smith from IT Support) part of a team (example: IT Crowd)
-* you need to configure a service (and service subcategories)
+* create a delivery model for the organization (provider = yourself) and add the team(s) which will respond to requests (IT Crowd).
-* make your user (example: admin) part of a team (example: IT Crowd)
+* create a service (and service subcategories where at least one is in production and of the type service request)
-* link the delivery model to a customer contract and a team
+* create a customer contract for the organization you want to deliver services to (even if it's your own organization); add the services you created.

 ## Points to consider